gjr80/weewx-averages/readme.txt

-Averages - weewx extension that calculates temperature and rainfall monthly averages and generates JSON format file suitable for plotting these averages using Highcharts.
+The Averages extension is a WeeWX extension that calculates temperature maxima and minima as well as temperature and rainfall averages for each month and generates a JSON format file suitable for plotting this data using Highcharts.

-The Averages extension consists of a weewx Search List Extension (SLE) that calculates the monthly averages, a skin that generates JSON format data file containing the monthly averages data and an example HTML page and supporting javascript that displays a monthly temperature and rainfall averages plot using Highcharts.
+The Averages extension consists of a WeeWX Search List Extension (SLE) that calculates the monthly data, a skin that generates JSON format data file containing the monthly data and an example HTML page and supporting javascript that displays a monthly temperature and rainfall averages plot using Highcharts.

 Pre-Requisites

-weewx v3.0.0 or greater. weewx 3.6.0 or greater is required if the report_timing option is used to control when the monthly averages JSON file is generated.
+WeeWX v3.0.0 or greater.

 File Locations

-As weewx file locations vary by system and installation method, the following symbolic names, as per the weewx User's Guide - Installing weewx, are used in these instructions:
+As WeeWX file locations vary by system and installation method, the following symbolic names, as per the WeeWX User's Guide - Installing WeeWX, are used in these instructions:

 - $BIN_ROOT (Executables)